FDAapproved/HDest-Exotic-Loadout-Codes/README.md

 *items on this list do not appear in backpacks.

-+only 'gives' you one sphere, the rest are spawned at your feet to turn into archangels.
++ only gives you one sphere, the rest are spawned at your feet to turn into archangels.
+++ only gives you up to 3 spirit armor, the rest are spawned at your feet.

 Supports Of Spirits and Shields right out of the box.
 Have fun!
 ```